- What is the purpose of a sponsorship letter?

 - How will the student account be paid?

 Once the drop/add date for the term has passed and students have been allowed to change, drop or add to their registered classes we will review the sponsored student accounts and create a statement and invoice (as per the specifics outlined in the sponsor letter—see below) which will be emailed to the sponsor for their remittance/payment.
 The sponsor will submit payment to be applied directly to the student account when received.
 Only invoiced items/sponsored fees should be paid to Brock.
 Sponsor’s wishing to provide other living costs to students should pay those amounts directly to the student.
 Fees not covered by the sponsor are the responsibility of the student to pay, in accordance with Brock’s payment due dates and overdue accounts policy.
 Sponsor’s should send a cheque, with student(s) name and student number(s) to:

 - What if a student drops or withdraws from courses?

 Sponsored student accounts with a credit balance from registration changes, who remain registered for the next term and continue to be sponsored, will have the credit applied to those fees and the invoice and statement for the following term sent to the sponsor will reflect the credit and the sponsor will only remit the actual payable.
 Sponsor’s are repaid any credit balance before students are eligible to request a refund for credits on account covered by the sponsorship.
 Sponsors may, at their discretion, request any credit be paid directly to the student rather than repaid to the sponsor.
 Brock will issue a cheque to the sponsor at the mailing address on the sponsor letter, with reference to the student(s) the credit is being issued for.

 Sponsor Letter Requirements.

 - Sponsor name, address, phone number, and email of sponsor/person/department responsible for payment.
-This must be received on letterhead directly from the sponsor to firstname.lastname@example.org
+This must be received via the on line form on letterhead directly from the sponsor to email@example.com

 - Date of issue